MicrosoftDocs/memdocs/sccm/apps/deploy-use/create-app-v-virtual-environments.md

 4. In the **Create Virtual Environment** dialog box, enter the following information:

     -   **Name**.
-Enter a unique name for the virtual environment.
-Maximum 128 characters.
+Enter a unique name for the virtual environment (maximum 128 characters).

     -   **Description**.
 (Optional) Enter a description for the virtual environment.

 5. To add a new deployment type to the virtual environment, choose **Add**.
 You must add at least one deployment type.

-6. In the **Add Applications** dialog box, specify a **Group name** of up to 128 characters.
-You'll use this name to refer to this group of applications that you add to the virtual environment.
+6. In the **Add Applications** dialog box, specify a **Group name** (maximum 128 characters).
+You'll use this name to refer to the group of applications that you add to the virtual environment.

 7. Choose **Add**, select the App-V 5 applications and deployment types that you want to add to the group, and then choose **OK**.